The Pierces: 2012–2014: James Levy and the Blood Red Rose and Creation

 In 2012, Allison released a record with singer songwriter James Levy under the band name James Levy and The Blood Red Rose.
 Their album, Pray to Be Free, was released by Heavenly Recordings (2012) and received critical acclaim, including being included in the list of the top 100 albums of 2012 by French publication Les Inrocks.
 The album, produced by Coldplay bass player Guy Berryman, received four star reviews in MOJO, Q and Uncut magazines and was praised by the BBC, The Independent and The Sunday Times of London.
 US music magazine Popdose and UK publication indieLondon included the record on their top ten lists for 2012.

 A single, "Sneak into My Room", spent several weeks in rotation and on the playlist of BBC Radio 6 Music and was featured as Q Magazine's "Track of the Day."
 A music video for "Hung to Dry," directed by Steve Birnbaum, was named one of the top 50 indie music videos of 2012.

-Catherine Pierce revealed on August 27, 2013 via Twitter to a fan that a new album would be released in early 2014.
+Catherine Pierce revealed on August 27, 2013, via Twitter to a fan that a new album would be released in early 2014.
 Their song "We Are Stars" was featured on The CW's Beauty & the Beast in the episode "Any Means Possible".

-On January 31, 2014, the band confirmed via Twitter that the album would be called Creation and shared a video for its first single, "Kings".
+On January 31, 2014, the band confirmed via Twitter that the album would be called Creation, and shared a video for its first single, "Kings".
 "Believe in Me" was released as the second single in late March.
-On 12 April 2014, the song peaked at #66 in the UK Top 100.
-On 22 May 2014, the official video for "Kings" was premiered on Vevo.
+On April 12, 2014, the song peaked at #66 in the UK Top 100.
+On May 22, 2014, the official video for "Kings" was premiered on Vevo.
 The album was released on September 1, 2014.

-2015–present
+2015–present: Solo projects

 In August 2015, the band announced on The Pierces Facebook page that they will be taking a break to pursue solo projects.

 In January 2017, Catherine released the solo single "You Belong to Me", under the name Cat Pierce.
 The track is the first single off of her debut solo album, which was expected later in 2017.
 Two follow-up singles have been released since then; "Hard to Be a Woman" and "Weapon of War" and other singles (thirteen in all), between 2017 and 2019.
 In May 2017, Allison Pierce released her debut solo album Year of the Rabbit.
+In 2020, they re-recorded the song "Secret", considered their most famous one, and filmed a full acoustic concert in Silver Lake, Los Angeles, released online in August.

-In 2020, they re-recorded the song Secret, considered their most famous one, and filmed a full acoustic concert in Silver Lake, Los Angeles, released online in August.
+In February 2023, Allison released a song with Patrick Avalon called "The Spinners".
+In May 2023, Catherine released a single called "Little One" under the name as Cat Pierce.
+On April 26, 2024, she also released a single called "Solid Gold", featuring Patrick Avalon.